edwin-finance/docs/core-concepts/how-edwin-works.md

 ### Protocol Abstraction Layer

-The heart of Edwin is its Protocol Abstraction Layer, which provides a standardized interface for interacting with different types of DeFi protocols:
+The heart of edwin is its Protocol Abstraction Layer, which provides a standardized interface for interacting with different types of DeFi protocols:

 * **Lending Protocols**: Standardized interfaces for lending and borrowing operations
 * **DEX Protocols**: Unified interfaces for liquidity provision and trading